Pengwei-Yang/Pengwei-Yang/content/authors/admin/_index.md

   url: "http://scslab.net/"

 # Short bio (displayed in user profile at end of posts)
-bio: Pengwei Yang is a research associate in the Sensors, Clouds, and Services Lab at the University of Sydney.
+bio: Pengwei Yang is a Research Associate in the Sensors, Clouds, and Services Lab at the University of Sydney.
 His research interests include Crowdsourcing, Service-oriented Computing, Deep Learning, and Trustworthy Machine Learning.

 # Social/Academic Networking
 # For available icons, see: https://sourcethemes.com/academic/docs/page-builder/#icons